maxkryschi/geoentropy/README.md

 ### Batty Entropy

-The ```batty``` function calculates the Batty entropy, a measure of spatial segregation, for a given 2D data matrix.
+The `batty` function calculates Batty's entropy, a measure of spatial segregation, for a given 2D data matrix.
+This entropy measure helps to understand the spatial distribution and organization of a particular category within the matrix.
+The function supports rescaling to handle small area sizes and can optionally visualize the partitioned data.

-It
-processes the data through validation, dichotomization, spatial partitioning, and finally calculates the entropy and its range.
+### Parameters:

+* `data_matrix`: A 2D numpy array representing the grid data.
+The function validates that the input is a 2D matrix.
+* `category`: The category to analyze within the data matrix.
+Default is `1`.
+* `cell_size`: The size of the cells in the matrix for partitioning.
+Default is `1`.
+* `partitions`: The number of partitions to divide the data into.
+Default is `10`.
+* `window`: Optional parameter to specify a window size for partitioning.
+Default is `None`.
+* `rescale`: Boolean indicating whether to rescale small area sizes to avoid computational issues.
+Default is `True`.
+* `plot_output`: Boolean indicating whether to plot the resulting partitions and their distribution.
+Default is `True`.

 ```python
 from geoentropy import batty